panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 }
 ```

- `{/* message prop requires a string */ }` is the regular JSX comment.
+ `{/* message prop requires a string */ }` is a regular JSX comment.

- Note that you can also write multi-line comments:
+You can also write multi-line comments:

  ```jsx
 function MyComponent() {